cswhjiang/Transfer-Spectral-Clustering/README.md

-Transfer spectral clustering (TSC) source code.
+Source code for Transfer spectral clustering (TSC).

 If there is any problem, please call me at cswhjiang [at] gmail.com